What to Expect

 We know that some people like to know what to expect before coming to an event, so we’ve put together this guide to share just that.

-If you have any further questions, see our separate FAQ or contact Middle Child audience development manager, Jamie Potter, via jamie@middlechildtheatre.co.uk
+If you have any further questions, see our separate FAQ or contact Middle Child marketing manager, Jamie Potter, via jamie@middlechildtheatre.co.uk

 Venues